Are you experiencing symptoms of carpal tunnel syndrome, RSI, or tendonitis?

 In the package, you will have a white and gray roller (each one is better for different parts of your arm).
 It also comes with an instructional DVD where you will see how to perform various exercises.

-Moreover, you’ll get a 30-day money-back guarantee and a 10-year unconditional manufacturer guarantee.
+You’ll get a 30-day money-back guarantee and a 10-year unconditional manufacturer guarantee.
 This makes it easy for you to check it out with no risk.

 Extra tip: Take a 10-minute break for every hour spent at your computer.
 During the break, rotate your wrists, and stretch them out every which way to relax.